socialites/rpi-srt-streamer/README.md

 This creates `/opt/streamer/config.env`, which can be edited later.

 This script:
+* Creates an update script in `/usr/local/bin/update` that can be used to update the system to the latest version if you notice any issues or want to update to the latest features.
+Just run `sudo update` to update the system.
 * Installs dependencies
 * Connects to Tailscale using your auth key
 * Detects Camlink audio automatically